Juuicee/ai110-module1tinker-playlistchaos-starter/README.md

 - Stay curious.
 The unpredictability is intentional and part of the experience.

 When you finish, Playlist Chaos will feel more predictable, and you will have taken your first steps into AI-assisted debugging.

+### Summary : Debugging with AI in Playlist Chaos

+# Overview

+The core overview of this activity was understanding how application state and logic flow across multiple files.
+Features like playlist assignment, search, Lucky Pick, and statistics all depend on shared data structures and conditional logic.
+Students needed to recognize how a single user interaction in the Streamlit interface connects to functions in playlist_logic.py, and how small logic decisions can directly impact visible behavior in the app.

+# Where Students Are Most Likely to Struggle

+Students are most likely to struggle with tracing how data moves through the app and identifying where state is updated or misused.
+It can be difficult to connect unexpected UI behavior to a specific conditional statement or list mutation in another file.
+Issues like mmisplaced if/elif branches can make a small bug feel much more complex than it actually is.

+# Where AI Was Helpful vs. Misleading

+AI was especially helpful when explaining what a highlighted block of code was doing such as how lists were being modified.
+It worked best when used to understand behavior before attempting changes.
+However, it could be misleading when it confidently suggested large refactors or fixes that changed more logic than intended or did not fully match what was happening in the running app.
+Treating AI responses as hypotheses rather than final answers was essential.

+# How I Would Guide a Student Without Giving the Answer

+Instead of giving the solution, I would ask the student to clearly state one specific expectation and then trace where that value is created, checked, and updated in the code.
+I would prompt them to compare their mental model of the rule to the actual conditionals and state updates in the program.
+This approach helps them identify mismatches independently while strengthening their debugging skills before checking with AI.